Saturday, June 22, 2024

 “If psychiatric classifications such as the DSM and the ICD were demarcating natural kinds, we would expect each diagnosis to correspond to an entity that exists in the structure of the world, independent of human interests.”

 That quote misses the mark at a couple of levels.
 First, a classification system is really not a diagnosis.
 It is more of a hypothesis and general locator (8).
 The diagnosis takes additional information including some of the validators that they minimize in this section.
 Second, in looking at these features it is obvious that many of the big ones – like mania “exist in the world independent of human interests.”
 They have after all been described since ancient times across multiple diagnostic systems – long before there were psychiatrists.
 The same is true of melancholia and several other disorders.
 Granted – there was no DSM back then but I cannot think of better evidence that there are natural kinds by this definition that have been updated.
 Third, it should be obvious that many disorders are clearly there for research purposes and this is evidenced by the fact that only about 50% of the diagnoses are used on a clinical basis and many psychiatrists attest to the fact that they doubt a single case of specific disorders exist (9,10).
+Finally, essentialism in biology became a casualty of evolution.
+Prior to Darwin, Linnaeus suggested that species were distinct and unchanging entities created by God.
+That is an essentialist position.
+Evolutionary theory changed all of that because species change based on individual variation and new species occur (11).

 Whenever I read about the philosophical concepts behind what constitutes psychiatric illness and classification – I am always left considering why philosophy is prioritized over biology.
 Medicine is after all firmly rooted in human biology.
 There is no better evidence than the biochemistry, anatomy, and physiology courses taken in medical school basic science.
 Biology provides a framework for both hierarchical organization as well as individual classification of diseases including mental disorders (see lead graphic).
 Modern taxonomic classifications of both date back to the mid -18th century.

 A critical question is whether biological classification has advanced to the point where it is not controversial and purely scientific.
 The short answer is no. There is ample evidence that the taxonomy of living organisms is problematic and there are ongoing controversies over the past 50 years.
-Although species is a fundamental organizational concept in the field of biology that has not prevented the proliferation of up to 24 different species concepts in recent times (11).
+Although species is a fundamental organizational concept in the field of biology that has not prevented the proliferation of up to 24 different species concepts in recent times (12).
 Why would medicine be expected to have a more clearly defined classification system than biology?

 Rather than comment on the remaining sections that I am sure that I also have problems with – I am going to introduce and idea that I have not seen written about anywhere.
 If you read this an think I am wrong please let me know and send references.
 That idea is the application of biological theory to psychiatry.
 Medicine and psychiatry are after all firmly based in human biology and human biology is a subset of biology in general.
 When you attend medical school and complete all the basic science training this basic fact is explicit.
 There is not much discussion of other organisms unless they happen to be pathogens.
 There is also not much discussion of the levels of organization in human biology and the implications that has for medicine.